Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2026/index.md

 ## Registration

-Registration for the course will open on July 1, 2026, at the latest.
+The [registration](/events/workshops/fastsurfer-course-2026/registration) for the course is now open.

-You can pre-register for the course by <a href="mailto:fastsurfer-course&#64;dzne&#46;de">sending an email</a> to the FastSurfer course organizers.
-You will then be notified once the registration opens and have a chance to make your booking.
+The capacity of the course is limited, and registrations will be accepted on a first-come, first-served basis.

-The capacity of the course is limited, and registrations / pre-registrations will be accepted on a first-come, first-served basis.
 If the capacity is exceeded, a waiting list will be maintained.

 ## Contact

-Stay tuned for our latest announcements and updates - and get notified when the registration opens!
+Stay tuned for our latest announcements and updates:

 - [Subscribe to the FastSurfer newsletter](https://www.listserv.dfn.de/sympa/subscribe/fastsurfer)